A new generation of reduction methods for networks of neurons with complex dynamic phenotypes: Mean-field reduction

 \subsubsection{The particular case of bursting neurons}

-A critical point of the derivation of our reduced mean-field model is the assumption that the firing rate of a population is defined as the flux at infinity.
+A critical point of the derivation of our reduced mean-field model is the assumption that the firing rate of a population is defined as the flux $J(V,t)(= \frac{dV}{dt}\rho(V,t))$ at infinity.
 In other words, we consider $V_{peak} \rightarrow \infty$.
-Similarly, we assume that $V_{reset} \rightarrow - \infty$.
+Similarly, for the reduction we assume that $V_{reset} \rightarrow - \infty$.
 While moving $V_{peak}$ towards infinity does not change the intrinsic spiking properties of the neurons that constitute the population, moving $V_{reset}$ in the direction of $-\infty$ changes the microscopic behavior of bursting neurons.

-Figure \ref{fig:bursting} (B) depicts the phase portrait of an intrinsically bursting neuron.
+We can clearly see how the bursts are built by looking at the phase portrait of an intrinsically bursting Izhikevich neuron in Figure \ref{fig:bursting} (B).
 Starting at point A, we are on the V-nullcline, where by definition $\frac{dV}{dt} = 0$, and the dynamics is going to be governed by the u-component.
-Since we are on the left of the u-nullcline, the trajectory follows a downward flux.
+Since we are on the left of the u-nullcline, the trajectory follows a downward flow.
 As $u$ slowly decreases, we reach point B below the V-nullcline, and the fast dynamics in the $V$ direction pushes the system towards $V_{peak}$, at which point the system is reset to $V_{reset}$.
 This last process repeats while $u$ slowly increases until it reaches point C, where a voltage reset takes the system to a point above the V-nullcline.
 In this region, the flux is directed towards the left, which brings the system back to point A.

 By decreasing the value of $V_{reset}$, we lose the bursting dynamics, and the neuron model now shows tonic spiking instead (see Figure \ref{fig:bursting} (C)).
 One way to preserve the bursting dynamics of the microscopic system would be to move the V and u-nullclines by the same amount as the $V_{reset}$ (Figure \ref{fig:bursting} (D)).
 We do so by decreasing the values of $V_r$ and $V_t$ (remember that $b=-a(V_r + V_t)$ and $c=aV_rV_t$).
 From Figure \ref{fig:bursting} (E), we see that by adopting this change the full and reduced system activity have approximately the same shape, but that they do not perfectly agree.
 It is important to note, however, that this method presents important faults: it implies that at $V_{reset} \rightarrow - \infty$, the resting and threshold potential, $V_r$ and $V_t$, should also move to $-\infty$.
 This is not only a problem from the biological point of view, but it can also invalidate some mathematical results adopted during the derivation of the mean-field reduction; namely, when solving explicitly the integrals that define the firing rate and mean voltage of the population (equations \eqref{eq:r2} and \eqref{eq:v2}).